JeffreyRiggle/my-site/content/blog/understanding-eventing/index.md

 ### Basic C example

-This is where things started to slow down a bit.
+This is where implementation speed started to slow down a bit.
 Since it had been so long since I had written C, it took me way too long to get back into it.
 Eventually, I produced a working program.
 Again, I used a similar loop as seen before.

 ```c
   while (FILES_TO_PROCESS[FILE_TO_PROCESS_INDEX] != NULL)